FabioScielzoOrtiz/Estadistica4all.github.io/README.txt

-Estadistica4all.com es un blog de divulgación sobre estadística, machine learning y ciencia de datos.
+Estadistica4all.com is an outreach blog about Statistics, Machine Learning and Data Science.